neha-nayeem/neha-nayeem/README.md

 # Hi, I'm Neha! 👋🏼 👩🏽‍💻

-I'm an aspiring data analyst in Toronto ON, currently developing skills in Excel, VBA, Python, APIs, SQL, SQLAlchemy, HTML/CSS, Javascript, ETL, web scraping, Flask API, MongoDB, D3.js, Plotly.js, Tableau, Machine Learning and Big Data at University of Toronto’s Data Analytics bootcamp.
+I'm an aspiring data analyst in Toronto ON, skilled in Excel, VBA, Python, APIs, SQL, SQLAlchemy, HTML/CSS, Javascript, ETL, web scraping, Flask API, MongoDB, D3.js, Plotly.js, Tableau, Machine Learning and Big Data trained at University of Toronto’s Data Analytics bootcamp.

 Out of all of these tools, I love working with Javascript, Python and Flask APIs.